PedroNunezCode/Vanilla-JavaScript-Weather-App/README.md

 ## Future Updates

 Future updates will include showing the whole week of weather and its corresponding icons.
-A timer will also be added to the top of the page so you know the time, 12 and 24 hour format should be supported just like the temoperature.
+A timer will also be added to the top of the page so you know the time, 12 and 24 hour format should be supported just like the temperature.